clowdr-app/clowdr-web-app/README.md

 BCP: Test conference, or just conference??

 Once you login with the admin account, go to Administration > Conference Configuration to enter the Twilio credentials for chat.
-You must enter at least the following configuration variables:
+(Click New Config Variable and then click the small pencil icon to edit.)
+You must enter at least the following configuration variables.

+BCP: Select API Keys on the left in twilio?

+BCP: Do api keys need to be created?

+BCP: Live credentials or TEST credentials?  or wrong screen?

 | Config Value | Description |
 | ------------ | ----------- |